Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 🌳 Level 3: The Mature Stage

-💬 So, How Do These Work Together?
+💬 So, How Do These Models Work Together?

-Think of it like this:
+Think of it this way:

 🤝 Final Thoughts